laanp/Icarus_Mods_Separated/laanp-PetesBeaconTeleport_Readme.md

 ## Mod Details:
 - This mod now works in single mode, hosted multiplayer & dedicated server.
-- Introduces a new handheld device called "Petes Beacon Teleporter Remote" which when crafted at the character level, provides (1) remote & (20) Portable Beacons.
+- Introduces a new handheld device called "Petes Beacon Teleporter Remote" which when crafted in the character inventory, provides (1) remote & (20) Portable Beacons.
 - Once the handheld tool is activated in the quickbar, use LMB and it will scan the map for existing portable beacons.
 - The interface will list all the currently deployed beacon names in a button list, which you can click to teleport to that portable beacon location on the map.
 - Will work with all existing portable beacon locations on the map.